-The purpose of this solicitation is to establish Emergency Contingency Contract(s) for emergency animal cages and supplies.
+The purpose of this solicitation is to establish Emergency Contingency Contract(s) for emergency Animal Cages and Supplies.
 The contract(s) will permit State Agencies, Quasi State Agencies and other Political Subdivisions authorized by law, to purchase in the event that an emergency is declared by the Governor of the State of Louisiana, in accordance with the laws of the State of Louisiana.

 Contract lines are subject to all “Standard, Special and Contingency” terms and conditions.
 In the event that there is a conflict between the above, the order of precedence used in resolution will be as follows: